sst/guide/_chapters/deploy-environments-to-multiple-aws-accounts.md

 comments_id:
 ---

 Now that you have a couple of AWS accounts created and your resources have been parameterized, let's look at how to deploy them.
-In this chapter, we'll deploy the `notes-api` service in our `notes-api` app to 3 environments: `featureX`, `dev`, and `prod`.
-The first two environments will be deployed into our `Development` AWS account and the `prod` environment will be deployed into our `Production` AWS account.

-**Note that **, in reality you should never deploy to production environment from your local machine.
-You want this to go through your CI/CD pipeline instead.
-But for the purpose of this chapter, we'll do it anyways.
+In this chapter, we'll deploy the following:

+1. The [resources repo]({{ site.backend_ext_resources_github_repo }}) will be deployed in phases to the `dev` and `prod` stage.
+These two stages are configured in our `Development` and `Production` AWS accounts respectively.

+2. Do the same with the [APIs repo]({{ site.backend_ext_api_github_repo }}).

+We'll later configure a couple of ephemeral stages for our API services.

+TODO: UPDATE CREDENTIALS SECTION

 ### Configure AWS Profiles